-A comprehensive overview of surrogate model assisted optimization was provided by Jin [20], focusing on single objective problems.
+A comprehensive overview of surrogate model assisted optimization was provided by Jin [30], focusing on single objective problems.

-Extensions of the above concepts to multi-objective problems are available (e.g., multi objective EGO [25, 30, 12] and SPO [37, 38]).
-Since multi-objective problems are not in the focus of this paper, we refer to the overview by Knowles and Nakayama [26] for further information.
+Extensions of the above concepts to multi-objective problems are available (e.g., multi objective EGO [35, 48, 16] and SPO [58, 59]).
+Since multi-objective problems are not in the focus of this paper, we refer to the overview by Knowles and Nakayama [36] for further information.

 2.4.
-Multi-fidelity Optimization
+Multi-fidelity

-Multi-fidelity optimization [14] deals with problems where the target function can be evaluated at different levels of fidelity.
+Multi-fidelity optimization [19] deals with problems where the target function can be evaluated at different levels of fidelity.
 That is, the actual target function represents the highest level of fidelity, yielding the most accurate but also most expensive fitness estimate.
 At the same time, one or several cheaper, less accurate estimates can represent the lower fidelity levels.
 The actual, expensive target function will be referred to as the fine function, whereas the cheaper and less accurate function will be referred to as coarse function, respectively.
+Note, that in this study, multi-fidelity will usually refer to the case where in fact at least three levels of fidelity exist: fine function, coarse function and surrogate model.
+Only the first two are inherent to the problem, the third is learned based on collected data.

 Such situations often arise, especially in engineering problems.
 There, the evaluation of the actual problem may be an expensive real-world evaluation measurement, or a time consuming Computational Fluid Dynamics (CFD) simulation.
 In these cases, a simplified physics-based model may yield an inexpensive but less accurate quality estimate.
 For some models, fidelity may even be scalable.
 For instance, simplified meshes with less density can be employed with CFD, or if available pre-converged simulation results may be harnessed.
-To exploit information from different fidelity levels in model-based optimization, several methods exist, including Co-Kriging.
-Forrester et al. [14] show how this can be applied to engineering problems.
-Co-Kriging exploits correlation between coarse and fine function to generate a better surrogate model of the fine function.